ok, so i'm making some worsted weight socks, using #6 needles... 2 at a time, toe up, on 2 circs method...

 Here is Magnus the Mouse from Arne & Carlos book, Knit-and-crochet Garden.
 Its really fun to make these mice :D!

 A number of years back, I purchased these stitch markers.
 I think they came in a pack with different sizes in it.
 The markers on the left are soft and rubbery; the ones on the right are hard plastic.
 I like these the very best because they are thin enough not to create any gaps in the work and they don't hang down and get caught in the strands.
+I would like to get some more but I can't find a source.
+I think I very well may have purchased them at Patternworks originally but they are no longer available there.
+I would appreciate it if anyone can direct me to a source for them.

 Seems joined a few year ago intending to learn but here I am waiting on yarn and knitting needles coming in the post tomorrow.
 I'm looking forward to getting to learn the basics and thought it would be something to help the evenings pass by.
 Lovely sunny weather here in England right now, so hopefully by the time winter arrives I'll have at least a scarf ready !